 The other members of the club are: Mitsuki Kamatani, Takuma Hachimine, Yukiya Minabe, and Hayato Kimata.
 Mitsuki is a first-year student who idolizes Akira to the point where it’s almost stalkerish.
 Takuma is obsessed with both glasses and cream puffs.
 Yukiya is the most technical minded of the group, and he seems to be addicted to his yPad.
 Hayato is a provisional member of the group due to wearing fake glasses for style.

 Later in the series, Hima High’s student council becomes the Glasses Club’s antagonists.
-This is due in large part of Toru Suzuki, a classmate of Akira’s who doesn’t like him for nicknaming him Suzuki #3, due to there being three different students in the class with the last name of Suzuki.
+This is due in large part to Toru Suzuki, a classmate of Akira’s who doesn’t like him for nicknaming him Suzuki #3 because there are three different students in the class with the last name of Suzuki.
 The other members of the student council are William Satou, Lorenzo Watanabe, Maximillian Takahashi, and Antonio Tanaka.

 While Free! – Iwatobi Swim Club was a dramatic series with some comedic elements included, Meganebu! focuses much more on comedy and not very much on drama.
-The first three episodes of Meganebu! seemed to strike a good balance between the comedy and drama, but that fell apart starting with episode four.
-After those first three episodes, the stories focused on much more exaggerated humor than the previous three episodes had done, and there was hardly much of anything that could truly be considered dramatic.
-The exaggerated comedy was around for episodes four through 10, and then the more balanced storytelling of comedy and drama returned for the final two episodes of the series.
+The first three episodes of Meganebu! seemed to strike a good balance between the comedy and drama, but that fell apart starting with Episode Four.
+After those first three episodes, the stories focused on much more exaggerated humor than the previous three episodes had, and there was hardly much of anything that could truly be considered dramatic.
+The exaggerated comedy was around for Episodes Four through 10, and then the more balanced storytelling of comedy and drama returned for the final two episodes of the series.